abstrnoah/emplacetree/README.md

 Obviously, we want the default behaviour to avoid clobbering files.
 One possibility was to never clobber, even if the destination is semantically equivalent to the source.
 I decided instead to proceed successfully if the destination is equivalent, in order to make the tool idempotent.
-One consequence is that if you manually create part of the destination tree in a different way (say, using relative rather than absolute symlinks), then `emplacetree` will retain your nonstandard emplacement without complaint.
-If you want to normalise an emplacement, then `emplacetree rm` first.

 > Let the user exclude files?